lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-configure-integration.md

 >[!NOTE]
    >
-   >The existing configurations will continue work if you do not modify the integration.
+   >The existing configurations will continue to work if you do not modify the integration.

 <!--
    Comment Type: draft